Notice: This page requires JavaScript to function properly.

 Basics of Working with EC2 Instance

 Let's start working with the instance.
-As you may have understood from the previous chapter, all the work with the instance will happen in the Linux system, and we will manage it through the console.
-We'll manage the instance using the bash language, which you can also use to control your computer.
+As you might have gathered from the previous chapter, all the work with the instance will be done in a Linux system, and we'll manage it through the console.
+We'll be using the bash language to manage the instance, which you can also use to control your computer.

 Let's take a look at the list of basic navigation commands in bash to understand what we'll be doing next: